erosman/CodeMirror-plus/addon/mode/README.md

 # How to Use

-keyword.js version 1.0 can be used for strings and was moved to keyword.1.0 fodler.
+keyword.js version 1.0 can be used for strings and was moved to keyword.1.0 folder.

 ## keyword.js
 Apply style to any keywords in any CodeMirror instance, with or without an active `mode`